Flavor changing Flavon decay $\phi\to tc$ ($\phi=H_F,\,A_F$) at the High Luminosity Large Hadron Collider: Search for decays at the HL-LHC

-We now present a Monte Carlo analysis for the production of both the $CP$-even and the $CP$-odd Flavons at the LHC via gluon fusion $gg\to \phi$ ($\phi=H_F,\, A_F$), followed by the FCNC decay $\phi \to tc$.
-We apply realistic kinematic cuts and consider tagging and misstagging efficiencies.
+In this section we now present a Monte Carlo analysis for the production of both the $H_F$ and the $A_F$ Flavons at the LHC via gluon fusion $gg\to \phi$ ($\phi=H_F,\, A_F$), followed by the FCNC decay $\phi \to tc$.
+We apply realistic kinematic cuts and consider tagging and miss tagging efficiencies.
 We then obtain the statistical significance, which could be experimentally confirmed.
-A similar study of the $\phi\to\tau\mu$ decay within the same theoretical framework can be found in \cite{Arroyo-Urena:2018mvl}.

-We first present in Fig. \ref{Eventos} the $\sigma(pp\to \phi\to tc)$ ($\phi=H_F,\,A_F$) cross sections with no cuts, for which we use Calc\-HEP with the CT10 parton distribution functions \cite{Gao:2013xoa}.
-The number of events for an integrated luminosity of $\mathcal{L}=300$ fb$^{-1}$ are shown in the right axis of each plot.
-We note that for a $CP$-odd Flavon with a mass of about $350$ GeV, there would be about $3\times10^5$ signal events at the LHC, which would decrease to about $2\times10^5$ for a $CP$-even Flavon.
-When $m_{\phi}$ increases up to $1000$ GeV, there would be only about $1000$ $A_F\to tc$ events and about $400$ $H_F\to tc$ events.
-We thus only consider the case of the $CP$-odd Flavon in the following as the detection of the $CP$-even Flavon decay $H_F\to tc$ seems to be troublesome even at the HL-LHC.